 The family of Emantic “E.J.”
 Bradford Jr. filed a lawsuit on Monday against Alabama Attorney General Steve Marshall and the Hoover, Ala.
 Police Department demanding that information related to Bradford’s shooting death at the hands of police at the Riverchase Galleria mall be released.

-According to AL.com, the suit comes more than a month after Marshall announced that the Hoover officer who killed Bradford wouldn’t face charges.
+.
 The lawsuit, filed by Bradford’s parents, the family’s attorney Benjamin Crump, the ACLU of Alabama, and the Alabama NAACP demands the release of all body camera and surveillance footage of the shooting, as well as other documents related to the case, including the names of the officers present.
 The officer fired the shots that killed Bradford has remained unidentified.

 The lawsuit claims that Marshall has refused to turn over the information when asked through a public records request.
 The ACLU noted in a press release that Marshall “asserted, among other reasons, that disclosing any information would ‘negatively impact…the personal safety of law enforcement officials.'”